Welcome, we're here to help.

 If you do not contact TWC by phone or mail or report to a Workforce Solutions Office when requested, we may deny or delay your benefit payments.

-If you have another job separation after you apply for benefits, you must be unemployed through no fault of your own to remain eligible for benefit payments.
+If you have another job separation after you apply for benefits, you must be unemployed through no fault of your own to be eligible for benefit payments.

-We investigate each job separation and mail you a Determination on Payment of Unemployment Benefits.
+We investigate each job separation to determine whether you can continue to receive benefits, which may cause a delay or denial of payment, and mail you a Determination on Payment of Unemployment Benefits.

 If you are not a U.S. citizen, you may be eligible for unemployment benefits if you are: